4GeeksAcademy/Templates-Boilerplates/docs/deploy-heroku-mysql.md

 > Deploying to Heroku (takes 7 minutes)

-This template is 100% compatible with Heroku, just make sure to understand and execute the following steps:
+Our templates are% compatible with Heroku, just make sure to understand and execute the following steps:

+## Get ready

 1. Install Heroku (if you don't have it yet)
 ```bash